-Once again, we are at a significant moment in the European Union.
-We are called upon in the face of new challenges, some within, others external, to renew our commitment to be together as a Union.
-Embracing a discourse on the change we urgently need to make will require courage if we are to defend the space or intellectual rigour, allow freedom a discourse, allow policy change.
+Now once again, we are at a significant moment in the European Union.
+We are called upon in the face of new challenges, some within, others external.
+We are challenged to renew our commitment to be together as a Union, to embrace an adequate discourse on the changes we urgently need to make, changes that will require courage if we are to defend the space of intellectual rigour, allow freedom of discourse, allow policy change.

-I wish to talk to you this morning about the future of Europe and suggest some radical changes we need to make in our thinking and our policies.
+As I talk to you this morning about the future of Europe, may I suggest some radical changes we need to make in our thinking and our policies.
 It is my belief that there is an urgent need to make new connections between ecology, economics and ethics, and not only for the sake of the European Union, but for the sake of our shared fragile planet, that we seek to forge a new path on which we can travel together in the interests of all our citizens.

 My critique and proposals go beyond adjustment, or the mere placing of an ecological or humanitarian lens on existing public policies or even on existing economic development paradigms.
 Such an exercise has been tried, given rhetorical expression and has not succeeded.
-No authentic structuring of such an approach has happened or has been experienced in the formal or institutional discourse, and certainly it has not found its way to the European street where trust in words and actions needs urgently to be recovered to achieve a convincing authenticity of policy.
+No authentic structuring of such an approach, by way of delivery, has happened or has been experienced in the formal or institutional discourse, and most important it has not found its way to the European street where trust in words and actions needs urgently to be recovered to achieve a convincing authenticity of policy.

-Change is not possible if it is not allowed to be outlined and its principles taught.
-However, necessary change is being resisted by a combination of those frightened, rendered mute or stricken with intellectual lethargy, wielders of corporate power, opponents of state regulation, and a minority of citizens who are happy to have gained access to an ever-more insatiable accumulation process.
+Change is not possible if its outline is not allowed to be considered in a deliberative way and its principles taught.
+However, necessary change is being resisted by a combination of those frightened, rendered mute or stricken with intellectual lethargy, by wielders of corporate power, opponents of state regulation, and a minority of citizens who are happy to have gained access to an ever-more insatiable accumulation process.

-The scale of the change that is required is, to my mind, similar to that which occurred in the late 1980s and early 1990s in central and Eastern Europe and, as an invocation to the moral future of peace together, similar in scale, scope and significance to that advocated in the Ventotene Manifesto, in its day by Altiero Spinelli and Ernesto Rossi.
+The scale of the change that is required is, to my mind, similar to that which occurred in the late 1980s and early 1990s in Central and Eastern Europe, an invocation of a moral future of peace similar perhaps in scale, scope and significance as that advocated in the Ventotene Manifesto, in its day by Altiero Spinelli and Ernesto Rossi.

-That statement, written by Altiero Spinelli and Ernesto Rossi in 1941, which became the programme of the (Italian-based) European Federalist Movement, in its extraordinary vision that spoke of human needs and purpose beyond borders, had, as its core objective, the creation of a solid international State as the main purpose and, having won national power, to use it first and foremost as an instrument for achieving international unity.
-European Federalism and World Federalism are presented in the Ventotene Manifesto as a way to prevent future wars.
+That statement, written by Altiero Spinelli and Ernesto Rossi in 1941, which became the programme of the (Italian-based) European Federalist Movement.
+Its extraordinary vision spoke of human needs and purpose beyond borders, had, as its core objective, the creation of a solid international state as the main purpose and then, having won national independence, to be used as an instrument for achieving international unity.
+European Federalism and World Federalism are presented in the Ventotene Manifesto as a means to prevent future wars.
 The manifesto is widely regarded as the birth of European federalism.

-In its turn, the much-quoted Schuman Declaration reminded us that, “Europe will not be made all at once, or according to a single plan.”
-I am well aware that there is a tendency among some of the dispirited to often look with nostalgia at the days of the pioneers of the European Union: Robert Schuman, Konrad Adenauer, Jean Monnet and others, as moments of inspiration when their suggested new ideas caught the mood and became a reality.
+Then too in its turn, the much-quoted Schuman Declaration reminded us that, “Europe will not be made all at once, or according to a single plan.”
+I am well aware that there is a tendency among some of the dispirited to look with nostalgia at such statements and recall the days of the pioneers of the European Union: Robert Schuman, Konrad Adenauer, Jean Monnet and others, as moments of inspiration when such suggested new ideas could catch the mood and became a reality.

 We are neither at the end of history or of ideas.
 That was a hubristic construct of Francis Fakayama scandalously shared by too many insufficiently withdrawn.
-There is a further danger, of course, of the present been given a rationalisation, by a distorted or limited vision of the past, origins that were mixed in motivational terms.
-However, one looks at such texts as the Schuman Declaration, stands as example, is a challenge to all future generations to anticipate and adapt to changing circumstances and to meet new demands, as needed.
+There is a further danger, of course, of our present been given a rationalisation, by a distorted or limited vision of the past, origins that were mixed in motivational terms.
+However, one looks at such texts as the Schuman Declaration, stand as example, are a challenge to all future generations to anticipate and adapt to changing circumstances and to meet new demands, as needed.

 Our challenges now must draw forth a shared perspective because of our interdependency, an interdependency that goes beyond issues of trade.
 They are shared challenges requiring a shared response that goes beyond borders.
-Resiling to any narrow view of nationalism speaks, not as it may have in the past of a nation’s freedom for its people, but rather, as a defence of narrow interests that facilitate inequality and the unrestrained accumulation by the few at the cost of the many.
-Neither can we accept the preparations for war between the most heavily armed as a substitute for engaged and authoritative diplomacy.
+Resiling to any narrow view of nationalism speaks, not as it may have in the past of a nation’s demand of freedom for its people, but rather, now, often in desperation as a defence of narrow interests.
+Interests that facilitate inequality and the unrestrained accumulation by the few at the cost of the many.
+Neither in international relations can we accept the rhetoric or indeed renewed preparations for war between the most heavily armed as a substitute for engaged and authoritative diplomacy.

-Together, in peacekeeping, disarmament, sustainable development, climate, nutrition, human rights and humanitarian assistance, we have striven to match our words with actions and funding, supporting multilateral structures.
+Together, in peacekeeping, disarmament, sustainable development, climate, nutrition, human rights and humanitarian assistance, we have striven to match our words with actions and funding, offering support to multilateral structures.
 While the UN system has flaws, Ireland and Germany share a conviction that there is no better way to meaningfully address the common opportunities and threats that face us.
 It is our best available space and we must defend and support it.

 I chose to come to Leipzig to present these ideas because I firmly believe that the task of envisioning, of renewing Europe, of future-proofing the Union, cannot take place exclusively in meetings organised in the capitals of Member States.
 There must be a European conversation that is widely diverse and inclusive, and it must be supported by those institutions and citizens given the privileged space of intellectual work.

 Europe is not in any exclusive way a union of capital cities, but of all the people in our cities, towns, villages and rural hinterlands.
-Between our peoples we may have achieved a capacity to communicate, but it is an individualised, privatised experience of communication, often ephemeral, trivial, one that cannot replace the previous and now fragile shared world of public service broadcasting, pluralism in media, public speech in the agora, and we are made to discuss our present circumstance and possible shared futures in these new conditions, but we should not be pessimistic.
+Between our peoples we may have achieved a capacity to communicate, but in current conditions it is an individualised, privatised experience of communication, often ephemeral, trivial, one that cannot replace the previous and now fragile shared world of public service broadcasting, pluralism in media, public speech in the agora.
+We are made to discuss our present circumstance and possible shared futures in these new conditions, but we should not be pessimistic.
 We have a resource in that we share, a respect for intellectual work and in addition to the benefits of reason, the music of the heart.
 Germany and Ireland’s sharing a respect for ideas is as important as sharing innovation and trade, and they go together, these sharings.